-- Turn pot-roasted beef after 1⁄2 and 2⁄3 of the cooking time.
+■ Turn pot-roasted beef after 1/3 and 2/3 of the cooking time.
 Finally, allow to stand for approx. a further 10 minutes.

-- Turn fillet of beef and sirloin halfway through the cooking time.
-Finally, allow to stand for approx. a further 10 minutes.

-- Turn steaks after 3⁄4 of the cooking time.
+- Turn tenderloins and sirloins halfway through the cooking time.
+Finally, allow to stand for approx. a further 10 minutes. - Turn steaks after /3 of the cooking time.

-- 🖲 Hot air

-- I Hot air grilling

-- TGrill